ShareX/ShareX/ShareX.ScreenCaptureLib/Localization/README.md

 | Scrolling capture windows | `ScrollingCaptureWindow_` | 27 | Complete |
 | Region capture | `BaseRegionForm_`, `RegionCaptureWindow_` | 2 | Complete |

 All catalog keys are available in all supported cultures.
-Remaining WinForms views retain their form-specific `.resx` catalogs, while `Properties/Resources.resx` is limited to bitmap and cursor assets.
+Remaining WinForms views retain their form-specific `.resx` catalogs.

 Run validation from the repository root: